Degenerate quantum erasure decoding: Methods

 GD Flip-BP$_2$ has very low implementation complexity, though its accuracy may depend on the code construction.
 Figures~\ref{fig:bic_wt_up} and~\ref{fig:decs_on_LP118} show that it can achieve high accuracy with bicycle and LP constructions.

-Third, for 2D topological codes, we consider (rotated) toric codes ${[[L^2,\,2,\,L]]}$ for even $L$ and (twisted) XZZX codes ${[[(d^2+1)/2,\,1,\,d]]}$ for odd $d$ (see \cite{Kit97_03,BM07}, \cite{KDP11}, or a summary of code structures in \cite[Table~I and figures]{KL22isit}).
+Third, for 2D topological codes, we consider (rotated) toric codes ${[[L^2,\,2,\,L]]}$ for even $L$ \cite{Kit97_03,BM07} and (twisted) XZZX codes ${[[(d^2+1)/2,\,1,\,d]]}$ for odd $d$ \cite{KDP11} (see a summary of code structures in \cite[Table~I and figures]{KL22isit}).
 For 2D codes, the intersection of performance curves, known as the Nishimori point, provides an estimate of the critical error probability (threshold) for MLD \cite{DKLP02}.
 Among our decoders, AMBP$_4$ closely matches MLD accuracy for these codes, as shown in Fig.~\ref{fig:2D_lin}.
 Both decoders have a threshold of 0.5, consistent with \cite{SBD09,Ohz12,DZ20}.
 For AMBP, we use a smaller $\alpha_1=0.95$ to increase the step-size, handling mores erasures while maintaining decoder accuracy.
-To examine accuracy at low error rates, we replot Fig.~\ref{fig:2D_lin} on a log scale, showing that AMBP$_4$ matches MLD (see Fig.~\ref{fig:2D_log} in Appendix~\ref{sec:2D_codes}).
+To examine accuracy at low error rates, we replot Fig.~\ref{fig:2D_lin} on a log scale, showing that AMBP$_4$ matches MLD \ed{on these 2D codes (see Supplementary Note~7 (part~e))}.